fsprojects/Paket/docs/content/dependencies-file.md

     nuget Newtonsoft.Json ~> 6.0
     nuget UnionArgParser ~> 0.7

+Note that the resolution phase is not affected by this flag, it will still resolve, lock and download all transitive references.

 ### Framework restrictions

 Sometimes you don't want to generate dependencies for older framework versions.
 You can control this in the [`paket.dependencies` file](dependencies-file.html):